 Attention will focus on negotiation of Exploration Licence Applications 27644, 28617, 29244, 29243 and 32786 the areas shaded brown below.

-The applicant, Rio Tinto Exploration Pty, holding these areas under application have gained consent from Yimpinari land owning group for pre-exploration activities within EL27644.
-Two pre-exploration site visits have been conducted and the results of this activity have encouraged Rio Tinto to commence discussions with the other landowning groups within their other application areas.
+The applicant, Rio Tinto Exploration Pty, holding these areas under application have gained consent from Jikilaruwu, Marrikawuyanga, Wulirankuwu, and Yimpinari land owning group for preliminary exploration.
+The preliminary exploration site visits have occurred, and the results of this activity have been varied.
+Rio Tinto may continue discussions with the other landowning groups within their application areas.